 let s2 = s1;

-This looks very similar to the previous code, so we might assume that the way it works would be the same: that the second line would make a copy of the value in s1 and bind it to s2.
-This isn’t quite what happens.
+This looks very similar to the previous code, so we might assume that the way it works would be the same: that is, the second line would make a copy of the value in s1 and bind it to s2.
+But this isn’t quite what happens.

-To explain this more thoroughly, let’s take a look at what String looks like under the covers in Figure 4-1.
+To explain this more thoroughly, let’s look at what String looks like under the covers in Figure 4-3.
 A String is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 This group of data is stored on the stack.
-On the right is the memory that holds the contents, and this is on the heap.
+On the right is the memory on the heap that holds the contents.

-Figure 4-1: Representation in memory of a String holding the value "hello" bound to s1
+Figure 4-3: Representation in memory of a String holding the value "hello" bound to s1

 The length is how much memory, in bytes, the contents of the String is currently using.
-The capacity is the total amount of memory, in bytes, that the String has gotten from the operating system.
-The difference between length and capacity matters but not in this context, so for now, it’s fine to ignore the capacity.
+The capacity is the total amount of memory, in bytes, that the String has received from the operating system.
+The difference between length and capacity matters, but not in this context, so for now, it’s fine to ignore the capacity.

-When we assign s1 to s2, the String data itself is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
-We do not copy the data on the heap that the String’s pointer refers to.
-In other words, it looks like figure 4-2.
+When we assign s1 to s2, the String data is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
+We do not copy the data on the heap that the pointer refers to.
+In other words, the data representation in memory looks like Figure 4-4.

-Figure 4-2: Representation in memory of the variable s2 that has a copy of s1’s pointer, length and capacity
+Figure 4-4: Representation in memory of the variable s2 that has a copy of the pointer, length, and capacity of s1

-And not Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
-If Rust did this, the operation s2 = s1 could potentially be very expensive if the data on the heap was large.
+The representation does not look like Figure 4-5, which is what memory would look like if Rust instead copied the heap data as well.
+If Rust did this, the operation s2 = s1 could potentially be very expensive in terms of runtime performance if the data on the heap was large.

-Figure 4-3: Another possibility for what s2 = s1 might do, if Rust chose to copy heap data as well.
+Figure 4-5: Another possibility of what s2 = s1 might do if Rust copied the heap data as well

-Earlier, we said that when a variable goes out of scope, Rust will automatically call the drop function and clean up the heap memory for that variable.
-But in figure 4-2, we see both data pointers pointing to the same location.
+Earlier, we said that when a variable goes out of scope, Rust automatically calls the drop function and cleans up the heap memory for that variable.
+But Figure 4-4 shows both data pointers pointing to the same location.
 This is a problem: when s2 and s1 go out of scope, they will both try to free the same memory.
-This is known as a double free error and is one of the memory safety bugs we mentioned before.
+This is known as a double free error and is one of the memory safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-In order to ensure memory safety, there’s one more detail to what happens in this situation in Rust.
-Instead of trying to copy the allocated memory, Rust says that s1 is no longer valid and, therefore, doesn’t need to free anything when it goes out of scope.
+To ensure memory safety, there’s one more detail to what happens in this situation in Rust.
+Instead of trying to copy the allocated memory, Rust considers s1 to no longer be valid and therefore, Rust doesn’t need to free anything when s1 goes out of scope.
 Check out what happens when you try to use s1 after s2 is created:

 let s1 = String::from("hello");